top of page

 The Creativity Crisis Is Real (And It's Probably Not Your Fault)

-The research backs this up.
-Our brains literally enter a threat state when we feel judged, leading to narrowed thinking and risk aversion—precisely the opposite of what creativity demands.
+Research backs this up.
+Our brains literally enter a threat state when we feel judged, which leads to narrowed thinking and risk aversion—the opposite of what creativity demands.

 The Creative Equation: What Actually Powers Innovation